stosumarte/FreenectTD/README.md

 ### Known limitations

 * Only one Kinect device per machine is supported.
+* Only one FreenectTD OP can be active at a time.
 * Skeleton tracking is currently impossible to implement.

 ## Support